roe-dl/weewx-skymap-almanac/README.md

   in a clear night in the middle of nowhere.
 Try 4.0 if that looks more the way you know the sky in the night to be.
   Please note, the larger the magnitude, the fainter the star.
+* `star_tooltip_max_magnitude`: Stars get a tooltip if their magnitude is less than this value.
+Optional.
+Default is 2.1.
 * `show_stars`: Flag whether to include stars in the map.
 Optional.
   Default `True`.
 * `show_timestamp`: Flag whether to include the timestamp.
 Optional.